Im-Rises/travelling_salesman_problem_lp/README.md

 ## Routing implementation

-To verify the app output result from the linear program.
+To verify the app output result from the linear programming.
 We created a file named `example_with_routings.py` that will solve our tsp problem but by using routing.